A couple during a wedding ceremony on a beach at sunset, with a photographer taking their picture and a man holding a camera.

 Blog #1: My Story

 Fun fact, I began my journey completely by accident.
 After buying a new car in 2022 I wanted to take photos out of excitement and my phone camera was not enough.
-Fully aware that it was just another fixation, I splurged on my first camera and messaged some friends to take photos for them as well, so I could justify my purchase.
+Fully aware that it was just another fixation, I splurged on my first camera and messaged some friends to take photos for them as well, this way I could at least justify my purchase.

-The social aspect drew me in and after some time, entirely unprovoked, someone offered to pay me for my photos.
+The social aspect drew me in and after some time, someone reached out and offered to pay for my photos.
 I turned down the offer and shot it for free anyway.
-There was a lot of self doubt, and impressing people with my work seemed too easy.
-But it did lead me to seek more experience to grow and build proper foundations.
+There was a lot of self doubt, and I gave all the credit to my camera rather than the work I did with it.
+But it led me to seek more experience to grow and build proper foundations.
 So I reached out offering free photoshoots to several people.
 And to my surprise, most of them agreed.

 Through word of mouth, more and more people started to reach out for photos.
-Until eventually I realized that I could take this interest and turn it into my career.
-So I launched my side business as a part time photographer and booked my first wedding.
+This led to the dream of being able to turn what had become a bit of a passion into a profession.
+So I launched my side business as a part time photographer and not much later, I booked my first wedding.

 Fast-forward to today, I’m finishing my Photo & Video diploma at Holland College.
 I have several weddings booked for 2025 far and plans to shift my focus to weddings full time for 2026.